dczmer/davelab/01_zsh-configuration/03_completion/README.md

 # 03 - The Completion System

+## Objective

+By the end of this section, you will have configured the `zsh` completion engine and you will know about the important settings and variables you might want to adjust.

 ## Overview

-`zsh` has an advanced autocomplete engine that can be used to autocomplete the name of a command, the path to a file, or even command arguments.
+`zsh` has an advanced completion engine that can be used to autocomplete the name of a command, the path to a file, or even command arguments.

 ![image](./images/completion.png)